Differentiation Strategies In The Classroom: 8 Methods For Every Teacher

 But what is formative assessment?

-The purpose of formative assessment is to ascertain if the student has learned something and if they are understanding what is being taught.
+The purpose of formative assessment is to ascertain if students learn something and if they understand what is taught.

 As educational psychologist David Ausubel put it in 1968, ‘The most important single factor influencing learning is what the learner already knows.
 Ascertain this and teach them accordingly.’